blbadger/blbadger.github.io/aperiodic-irrationals.md

 Also consider the process of writing down a number by adding one digit at a time to a decimal.
 Irrational numbers have non-repeating decimal expansions, whereas rational numbers contain digits that eventually repeat.
 The process of decimal expansion is either periodic (defined as a repeating sequence rather than returning to an original value) or not, and aperiodic decimal expansion results in an irrational number whereas periodic decimal epansion gives a rational.

-### Aperiodicity is equivalent to sensitivity to initial conditions
+### Aperiodicity implies sensitivity to initial conditions

 Say that points close together are stable if they stay close together in the arbitrary future, or are unstable if they diverge.